WorldChanger01/CORE_VAE/README.md

 # CORE_VAE

-This is the source code of our paper "Variational Cold-Start Resistant Recommendation" which is currently under review
+This is the source code of our paper "Variational Cold-Start Resistant Recommendation" which is currently under review.

+More updates to follow soon.